Ron Nichols Appointed General Manager of the

 “Ron Nichols possesses the skills to lead the Department to meet the many challenges the business will face in years to come while maintaining a commitment to providing safe, reliable and affordable power and water to the City,” said First Deputy Mayor Austin Beutner.
 “Ron’s extensive industry background, leadership experience and familiarity with the state’s regulatory structure make him well-suited to lead the organization.”

 “After an extensive national search process, I know we found the right person, with extensive working knowledge of water and power, the right skill set and decades of industry experience to run this outstanding Department,” said outgoing Commission President Lee Kanon Alpert.
-“I am proud, on behalf of our outstanding Commission, of the great progress the Department made under
+“I am proud, on behalf of our outstanding Commission, of the great progress the Department made under Austin’s proactive leadership, and am also extremely confident its new leadership team.”

 In addition to the nomination of Ron Nichols, the Board of Water and Power Commissioners elected Thomas Sayles President of the Board of Water and Power Commissioners to replace current two-term President, Lee Kanon Alpert, a partner in the Encino based law firm of Alpert Barr & Grant, after Alpert announced shortly after Thanksgiving that he would retire at year’s end.

 Mr. Sayles currently serves as Vice President, Government and Civic Engagement for the University of Southern California (USC).
-Prior to joining USC, Mr. Sayles served as the Senior Vice President, Government Relations and Corporate Communications for Rentech Inc., an alternative fuels company headquartered in
+Prior to joining USC, Mr. Sayles served as the Senior Vice President, Government Relations and Corporate Communications for Rentech Inc., an alternative fuels company headquartered in Los Angeles.

 From 1994 to 2007, Mr. Sayles worked for Sempra Energy and its predecessor companies.
 He has also served as California Commissioner of Corporations; California Secretary of Business, Transportation and Housing; and practiced law in the private and public sector.